How to Apply for a Grant

-Is innovative, fits within one or more of the focus areas and relates to the fields of interest of IEEE?
+Furthers the scientific and educational purposes of IEEE and relates to the fields of interest of IEEE?

 Does not include any items on the “What We Don’t Fund” list?

-Grants are awarded from three sources - IEEE Foundation General Fund, IEEE Humanitarian Technology Fund and IEEE Life Members Fund.
+Grants are awarded from two sources - IEEE Foundation Fund and IEEE Life Members Fund.
 The IEEE Foundation Board of Directors and the IEEE Life Members Committee make the funding decisions.
-Decisions are announced approximately twenty weeks after the grant application submission deadline.
-If awarded, the grant is to be used solely for the activities specified in the grant application.
+Decisions are announced in December.
+If awarded, the grant is to be used solely for the activities specified in the grant application

-The IEEE Foundation reviews grant applications in two cycles per year.
-Submissions are accepted until 11:59 p.m.
-Eastern Time on the deadline dates.
-Applications received after the deadline will be included for consideration in the next cycle.
+The IEEE Foundation has one grants cycle each year.
+Submissions are accepted beginning 1 February 2017 until 15 July 2017 at 11:59 p.m.
+Eastern Time.
+Applications received after the deadline will not be accepted.

-If selected for a grant, the grant payment will not be released until after the funding decision is announced.
+If selected for a grant, the grant payment will be released after the funding decision is announced and the Grant Agreement has been signed and returned to the IEEE Foundation.
 This should be considered during the preparation of grant applications.

 ||Funding Decisions Announced by: